pwnxpl0it/idkmng/README.md

 # idkmng: A TOML based project initializer.

-idkmng is a template-based command-line tool that helps to initialize projects with the necessary files and syntax.whatever you're working on, idkmng can set up your project with a single command.
+idkmng is a TOML-based project initializer that helps you quickly set up project directories and files according to predefined templates.
+It's designed for developers who want to streamline their workflow by automating the creation of consistent project structures.

 Template-based, with easy [TOML](https://toml.io/en/) support!